Mysticalbloomingal/DevOps-BootCamp-Git/readme.md

 ```

 ## **Why Fork, and How to Fork?**
-#### Forking is a git clone operation executed on a server copy of a projects repo.
+#### Forking is a git clone operation executed on a server copy of a project's repo.
 A Forking Workflow is often used in conjunction with a Git hosting service like Bitbucket.

 ## **Cloning the Forked project to local**
 ```